GameState class represents the state of the game and serves as

 GameState

-object with the specified word set and starting number of guesses.
-The game state is initialised with the providedWordSet
+Constructs a newGameStateobject with the specified word set and starting number of guesses.
+The game state is initialised with the providedWordSet, and the number of guesses is set according to thestartingGuessesparameter.
+Additionally, the color palette is set to the defaultFXPalettes#GREEN.- Parameters:

 -